Tooth Sensitivity FAQs

 Enamel is durable, but it may weaken for a number of reasons.
 Over time, sugary or acidic foods or lingering plaque from poor oral hygiene may eat away at the enamel.
 Dental problems like tooth decay may also contribute to enamel loss.

-Once the enamel is gone, it will not regrow on its own.
-This will mean that the pain from a sensitive tooth will not go away without intervention from a dentist.
+Once the enamel is gone, it won’t regrow on its own.
+This will mean that the pain from a sensitive tooth won’t go away without intervention from a dentist.

 How Can My Dentist Treat Tooth Sensitivity?